-- At the end of the summer, students would develop their own Presentation of Learning, summarizing what they learned over the course of the summer using a creative presentation method (video, song, art, dance, animation, essay, poetry, etc.)
+- At the end of the summer, students will develop their own Presentation of Learning, summarizing what they learned over the course of the summer using a creative presentation method (video, song, art, dance, animation, essay, poetry, etc.)

 - Student Support

-- BTC Staff would still provide resources and guidance for students and families facing specific needs over the summer, either due to COVID-19 or other barriers.
+- BTC Staff will still provide resources and guidance for students and families facing specific needs over the summer, either due to COVID-19 or other barriers.
 This includes (and is not limited to) resources for meals and technology support.

 Teaching Fellow Programming & Support